redhat-eets/netgauge/rfc2544/README.md

 + in BIOS, enable VT (cpu virtualization technology)
 + intel_iommu in kernel argument
 + Example kargs: `default_hugepagesz=1G hugepagesz=1G hugepages=8 intel_iommu=on iommu=pt isolcpus=4-11`
-+ two trafficgen ports pre-bound to vfio-pci driver.
++ two trafficgen ports are located on the same numa node and pre-bound to the vfio-pci driver.

 To achieve higher traffic rate, the two trafficgen ports should come from different NICs.